petenorth/unified-jboss-ocp/README.md

 ## OpenShift

+### Components

+* Kubernetes
+* Some YAML

-Templates for creating the entire project in a single namespace.
+Template for creating the entire project in a single namespace.
 Used by running:
 `oc create -f https://raw.githubusercontent.com/benemon/unified-jboss-ocp/master/openshift/unified-jboss-ocp.yaml`

+This will create:
+* BuildConfigs
+* DeploymentConfigs
+* ImageStreams
+* Services

-For further information see the section on Useage.
+For further information see [Usage](#usage).

 # Usage